aws/aws-cli/awscli/examples/ec2/modify-instance-placement.rst

     aws ec2 start-instances \
         --instance-ids i-0123a456700123456

-For more information, see `Changing the Placement Group for an Instance <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/placement-groups.html#change-instance-placement-group>`__ in the *Amazon Elastic Compute Cloud Users Guide*.

 **Example 4: To remove an instance from a placement group**

 The following ``modify-instance-placement`` example removes an instance from a placement group by stopping the instance, modifying the instance placement, and then restarting the instance.
 The following example specifies an empty string ("") for the placement group name to indicate that the instance is not to be located in a placement group.